Nigel Balchin’s Contemporaries

 Graham Greene (b.
 1904)

-Greene is widely regarded as being the better writer but Balchin’s novels are perhaps more enjoyable.
+Greene is widely regarded as being the better writer (and is certainly more literary) but Balchin’s novels are perhaps more enjoyable.
 Both men demonstrated tremendous versatility throughout their careers, excelling across a broad range of disciplines: novels, short stories, journalism, screenplays, etc. In their novels, both Greene and Balchin display an obvious sympathy for the underdog.
 Published in the same year, 1951, Greene’s The End of the Affair and Balchin’s A Way Through the Wood dissect the break-up of a marriage in a somewhat similar way.
 In the mid-1930s, Balchin contributed two pieces to Greene’s short-lived periodical Night and Day.

 Henry Green (b.
 1905)